 I wasn’t lying.
 Remember the IS-F?
 Sure you do – the E90 M3 killed it in, yup, a Car & Driver test.
 I pretty much agreed with that assessment, because the IS had the guts to compete, just not that overall sense of the entire machine working as one.

 Now here we are 14 years later.
 Imagine if BMW still made the S65?
 That’s essentially what Lexus does – the IS-F’s V-8 survives to this day in the IS 500 (only better).
 But this isn’t an IS-F – it’s an F Sport Performance model.
 Softer.
 Not as hard core.
 It’s confusing though, because full-on F models like the RC-F Coupe use the same engine.
 That means it’s missing things like a wider body, upgraded brakes, and toned suspensions.
-Fun fact: this car is only sold in North America, making it one of the few cases where we do get the good stuff.
+Fun fact: this car is not sold in Europe, making it one of the few cases where we do get the good stuff.

 A regular IS is a fine enough thing, and the car remains quite good-looking even after being introduced in 2021.
 You probably see IS 350s all the time.
 Not this car though.
 I’ve only seen one on the road before it landed in my driveway.